oritp/PBE/README.md

 # PBE
-Project of "Projecte Bàsic d'Enginyeria" from ETSETB, Universitat Politècnica de Catalunya.
+Project of _Projecte Bàsic d'Enginyeria_ from ETSETB, Universitat Politècnica de Catalunya.

 You will find the following:
-* ## puzzle1.rb
+* ## Puzzle1
-  This file contains code in Ruby to work with the RFID Itead PN532 NFC module.
+  Contains a file with the code in Ruby to work with the RFID Itead PN532 NFC module.